-As the example above proves, there can be risks when sending money by email.
+There can be risks when sending money by email.
 The recipient’s email could be compromised, allowing the funds to be redirected by a criminal if the sender’s password is not strong enough.

 To protect yourself when sending an Interac® e-Transfer, be sure to:

-- Do not reuse the same password.
+- Not reuse the same password.

 - Use a unique password that is difficult to guess and cannot be easily identified via social media.

-- Set up the Auto deposit feature (if available) and recommend this to people you frequently transfer funds to as this removes the possibility of the funds being intercepted.
+- Set-up the Auto deposit feature (if available) and recommend this to people you frequently transfer funds to as this removes the possibility of the funds being intercepted.